How Distil works.

 The compound database.

 Every compound is graded A, B, or C against the published research, by the rules below.
 Anything that does not reach Grade C is not in the database.
 Anything that drops below Grade C in a future review is removed.
-The database is a curated set, not a comprehensive index.
+The database is a curated set, not a complete index.

 What the grades mean.